 Heads Up: Our posts may contain affiliate links!
 If you buy/book something through one of these links, you will not pay an extra penny, but we'll get a small commission, which keeps this blog up & running.
 Thank you!

 “The ship is about to depart!” – The Greek island of Symi cruise

 Let s pretend that this never happened so I can start from scratch:

-Then , we sailed to Diavates islet, at the western point of Symi, where we had one more stop for swimming and sea observing.
-The staff gave us a few information regarding the islets and then they started preparing our food… did I mention that we are having a BBQ at our next stop on the uninhabited island?
+Then , we sailed towards Diavates islet, at the western point of Symi, where we had one more stop for swimming and sea observing.
+The staff gave us a few information regarding the islets and then they started preparing our food… did I mention that we are having a Greek-style BBQ at our next stop on the uninhabited island?